Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: iTPN

 We show that $g^\mathrm{pt}(\cdot)$ and $g^\mathrm{ft}(\cdot)$ can share the same architecture and parameters because both of them start with $\mathbf{U}^S$ and gradually aggregate it with lower-level features.
-Thus, we write the neck part as follows:
+Accordingly, we write the neck part, as

 where $g^s(\cdot)$ up-samples $\mathbf{V}^{s+1}$ to fit the resolution of $\mathbf{V}^s$.
-Note that the learnable parameters, $\boldsymbol{\phi}$, are composed of a layer-wise parameter set, $\{\boldsymbol{\phi}^s\}$.
-With these parameters being reused in fine-tuning, we largely shrink the transfer gap: the only modules that remain individual between pre-training and fine-tuning are the heads (\textit{e.g.}, the decoder for MIM \textit{vs.} the Mask R-CNN head for detection).
+Note that the learnable parameters ($\boldsymbol{\phi}$) are composed of a layer-wise parameter set, $\{\boldsymbol{\phi}^s\}$.
+When these parameters are reused in fine-tuning, we largely shrink the transfer gap: the only modules that remain individual between pre-training and fine-tuning are the heads (\textit{e.g.}, the decoder for MIM \textit{vs.} the Mask R-CNN head for detection).

 Before entering the next part that discusses the loss terms, we remind the readers that other differences exist between pre-training and fine-tuning, while they do not impact the overall design of network architectures. \begin{itemize} \item MIM samples a random mask $\mathcal{M}$ and applies it to $\mathbf{x}$, \textit{i.e.}, $\mathbf{x}$ is replaced by $\mathbf{x}\odot\overline{\mathcal{M}}$.
 Consequently, all the backbone outputs, $\mathbf{U}^0,\ldots,\mathbf{U}^S$, do not contain the tokens with indices in $\mathcal{M}$, and so are $\mathbf{V}^1,\ldots,\mathbf{V}^S$.
-At the start of decoder, $\mathbf{V}=\sum_{s=1}^S\mathbf{V}^s$ is complemented by adding dummy tokens to the masked indices, and then fed into a decoder for image reconstruction. \item The downstream fine-tuning procedure makes use of specific outputs of decoder for different tasks.
+At the start of the decoder, $\mathbf{V}=\sum_{s=1}^S\mathbf{V}^s$ is complemented by adding dummy tokens to the masked indices and then fed into a decoder for image reconstruction. \item The downstream fine-tuning procedure makes use of specific outputs of the decoder for different tasks.
 For image classification, $\mathbf{V}^S$ is used.
 For detection and segmentation, all of $\mathbf{V}^1,\ldots,\mathbf{V}^S$ are used. \end{itemize}